tdviri/DevSwarm/README.md

 - Question and answer posting
 - Commenting on questions and answers
 - Tagging system
-- Admin privileges for managing the platform
+- Special admin privileges for managing the platform

 ## Dependencies